-Apart from the local demand, there’s a growing demand for Thai Massage and other Thai Bodywork training from abroad, that is—foreign students coming to Thailand to learn Thai Bodywork or Thai Medicine.
+Apart from the local demand, there’s a growing demand for Thai Massage and other Thai Bodywork training from abroad, that is — from foreign students coming to Thailand to learn the Thai Healing Arts.

 Thai Massage education is given in quite some Buddhist temples across Thailand, but it’s generally hard to find out which and where.
 Most temples are not listed as such on the Internet and you basically just need to know or stumble upon those who offer Thai Massage training.

-Being part from the Thai cultural tradition Thai people simply learn Thai Massage at home from their family or from someone in the village or neighborhood.
-Sometimes free basic programs are taught in local cultural centers.
+Being part of the Thai cultural tradition, Thai people simply learn Thai Massage at home from their family or from someone in the village or neighborhood.
+Sometimes free basic programs are taught at local cultural centers.

 Spas and Thai Massage parlors

-Many practitioners learn in-house from other practitioners in the abundantly present spas and massage parlors across Thailand.
+Many practitioners learn in-house from other practitioners at the abundantly present spas and massage parlors across Thailand.

 When it’s about the formal programs, Thailand basically boasts 5 categories of massage training locations.
 Each location can have several programs of different length and content.

 The most common Traditional Thai Massage programs are:

 - Thai Massage – 60 hours (Basic course for relaxation)